The present-day housing crisis in Queens County has driven many tenants literally underground to rent basement apartments from homeowners.

 But the bottom line is basements in one-and two-family homes cannot be lawfully rented or occupied for residential use unless the basement apartment has received approval by the Department of Buildings.
 Owners with illegally converted basements may face civil and criminal penalties.
 Primarily because occupants of illegal basement apartments face potential dangers such as carbon monoxide poisoning, inadequate light and ventilation and inadequate egress in the event of a fire, occupants of illegal basement apartments may be ordered by the City to vacate or leave any such apartment.

 Government limitations aside, Gordon Legal understands that in New York City, illegal space is still space in demand.
-Gordon Legal understands that cash strapped home owners struggling to pay their monthly bills and mortgage are easily tempted and all too eager to rent basements apartments as a means to an end of paying their monthly bills.
+Gordon Legal understands that cash strapped homeowners struggling to pay their monthly bills and mortgage are easily tempted and all too eager to rent basement apartments to desperate cash strapped tenants looking for inexpensive housing.

 In some rare instances, basement tenants may agree to leave upon your request, but if they refuse to vacate the premises, you must abide by New York’s eviction laws and must act quickly.
 You don’t want this situation to turn from bad to worse.

 While some desperate homeowners may feel tempted to turn to self-help remedies such as locking out their tenants that refuse to vacate the basement or by shutting off the utilities, Gordon Legal cautions homeowners not to engage in such risky illegal actions and instead strongly advised homeowners to contact a local evictions attorney to start the proper legal procedure immediately.
-You have the right to evict the tenant the same as if it were a legal rental.
-You do not have the right to lock out a basement tenant.
-You do not have the right to turn off the electricity or shut off the water on your basement tenant.
-Turning off the utilities amounts to a constructive eviction, is illegal and could result in a home owner being arrested.
+Landlords have the right to evict tenants the same as if it were a legal rental.
+Landlords do not have the right to lock out a basement tenant.
+Landlords do not have the right to turn off the electricity or shut off the water on your basement tenant.
+Turning off the utilities amounts to a constructive eviction, is illegal and could result in civil and criminal penalties.

 Rather than risk arrest or months of lost rent, New York City Housing Court allows landlords to use the Housing Court to evict tenants who occupy illegal apartments.
 Recent court decisions have consistently indicated that it is best to have basement eviction cases processed as quickly and efficiently as possible and that the Housing Court was particularly well suited to accomplish that goal.